Skip to content

 Dasharo zero-touch initial deployment

 DTS can be used to flash Dasharo firmware on your hardware.
 To achieve this, boot DTS, choose option number 2.
 After creating report with firmware dump as backup, type d or c to confirm the installation of Dasharo firmware.
-Option c stands for community release which is available for anyone using Dasharo Tools Suite, option d stands for DES release and it is only available to Dasharo Entry Subscription subscribers.
+Option c stands for community release which is available for anyone using Dasharo Tools Suite, option d stands for DPP release and it is only available to Dasharo Entry Subscription subscribers.
+If you have DPP subscription then do steps in How can I use my Dasharo Pro Package credentials section first.

 Next you will be asked two questions to confirm flashing.
 The first will be displayed with the detected information about the device you are using DTS on.
 The second will also provide the hash of Dasharo components which will then be used for flashing.
 You can compare them with the values listed in the supported hardware section on docs.dasharo.com.
 Both these questions can be accepted by typing Y.